 However, housing is a devolved issue and so in Scotland, these new UK-wide Stamp Duty rules were replaced on April 1, 2015 by the Land and Buildings Transaction Tax.

 "As a general guide, anyone buying a house costing more than £937,000 will pay more in Stamp Duty under the new system, while those buying a property for less than this amount will save money..."

-Stamp Duty must be paid within 30 days of completing on your house purchase by sending a Stamp Duty return to HMRC.
+Stamp Duty must be paid within 30 days of completing on your house purchase by sending a Land Transaction Return to HMRC.
 A buyer’s solicitor will usually file such a return and pay the tax on their behalf on the day of completion and add the amount to their fees.

 There are instances where a buyer doesn’t pay Stamp Duty or the amount due is reduced.
 For example, if they are transferring a proportion of their home’s value to someone they are divorcing or separating from.
-Or if the owner of a property transfers the deeds of their home to someone else - either as a gift or in your will.
+Or if the owner of a property transfers ownership of their home to someone else - either as a gift or by will.

 In the past, Stamp Duty has been waived for first-time buyers under a temporary 'Stamp Duty holiday', allowing them to save up to £2,500 on the purchase of their first home by exempting them from Stamp Duty on homes worth up to £250,000.

 There have also been calls for the tax to be waived for older borrowers.
 This is because many older homeowners are staying put in property with one or two unused bedrooms as they don't want to fork out for the Stamp Duty to buy somewhere smaller.

 The good news for those that have a deposit and can afford the Stamp Duty costs is that mortgage rates are at still at record lows.
 This means, once you are paid up on fees and moved into your property, mortgage repayments can, in many cases, be more affordable than rents.